Igigog/Weird_Tasks_Framework/DOC.md

 on_fail = %=fail_task_dec_goodwill(25:dolg) =drx_sl_unregister_task_giver(bar_dolg_general_petrenko_stalker_task_1) =drx_sl_reset_stored_task(bar_dolg_general_petrenko_stalker_task_1)%
 ```

 There is quite a lot happening here, huh?
-Let's try to move this task to WTF.
+You can actually directly move this quest to WTF without rewriting any functions, and it will (mostly) work.
+Let's start with just that.
 These fields are not interesting:

 ```ini
 storyline = false       ; false is default in WTF